-15 things to remember before going home for Christmas
+16 things to remember before going home for Christmas

-Your Christmas checklist
+Christmas preparation checklist for students

-Book your travel ASAP
+Book your travel as early as possible

-If you haven't sorted out your travel already, make sure you do it now!
+If you haven't sorted out your travel already, make sure you do it as soon as you can.

-Most train ticket websites allow you to book up to 12 weeks ahead – and you can save up to 40% depending on where you are travelling to and from.
+If you're heading home on the train, remember that the earlier you book, the cheaper the tickets will generally be.
+Most train ticket websites allow you to book up to 12 weeks ahead – and you can save up to 40% depending on where you're travelling to and from.

 Get as much work done as you can before you leave